dillon-rose/FivemDiscordPerms/README.md

 ## Features
 - give players ace permissions based on what roles they have in a discord
 - use multiple discord servers to give permissions
+- updateperms command that updates an in game users permissions.
+Useful if a user received a new role while in game and doesn’t want to relog.

 ## Support
 dm me on discord (DaPickle#8141)